How to Create, Design, and Send HTML Emails

 • In the main table, create rows (tr) and columns (td).
 Within each column, create a table with a width of 600px.
 You can then define the content in the table.

 Each of these elements can significantly impact how your email looks and is understood by the reader.
 So, paying attention to them is crucial.
-There are different ways of making sure your HTML email design is good to go.

-How to make HTML emails accessbile
+How to make HTML emails accessible

 When you are creating HTML emails, you must ensure email accessibility.
 It means every user should be able to access and read your emails regardless of their state.
 These states can be either human disabilities or technical, such as limited email client support.